-Without taking risks over our 29-year history, we would not be where we are now: a successful and respected organisation with stock spread throughout our areas of operation and high engagement with local communities.
-Our approach to Risk Management & Risk Assessment is thorough and its importance is understood by staff and Board members.
+Without taking risks over our 30-year history, we would not be where we are now: a successful and respected organisation with stock spread throughout our areas of operation and with high engagement amongst local communities.
+Our approach to risk management and risk assessment is thorough and its importance is understood by staff and Board members.
 We have a standing Audit & Risk Committee which regularly examines the Risk Register.
 Our Risk Management Strategy details our approach to risk management.

-During 19/20 risk management was a key focus of the Association.
-Working closely with our Insurers (Zurich Municipal), who are at the forefront of risk management, we engaged in a training programme for our Board Members and Management Team.
+We work closely with our Insurers (Zurich Municipal), who are at the forefront of risk management, and we engaged in a training programme in 2020 for our Board Members and Management Team.
 This process ensured that the Association had a good understanding of risk management and how both internal and external environments can impact the organisation.

-Following the above training, the CEO and his team undertook a complete review of our risk map and developed a Management Action Plan (MAP) to ensure we remain focussed and respond quickly to environmental change.
+Following the above training, the CEO and his team undertook a complete review of our risk map and developed a Management Action Plan (MAP) to ensure we remain focused and respond quickly to environmental change.
 This MAP takes account of immediate risks, those on the horizon and potential risks in the coming years.
-To further strengthen our strategic direction our process was audited and approved by our internal auditors A risk matrix forms the basis for risk scoring our Risk Register.
+To further strengthen our strategic direction our process was audited and approved by our internal auditors.

+A risk matrix forms the basis for risk scoring in our Risk Register.
 The Board is responsible for identifying the key Strategic Risks which we consider to be current and most pertinent to our operations.
 Reviewing risk is key and fundamental to the success of any organisation.
-The Management Team is responsible for assessing and monitoring operational risks and the management of these is in the IMP objectives as well as team and individual staff members' operational plans.
+The Management Team is responsible for assessing and monitoring operational risks and the management of these is in the IMP objectives as well as a team and individual staff members' operational plans.

 The Strategic Risks are set out below and our Risk Register details the action we are taking or plan to take to minimise these risks.
-DHA recognises its responsibility to manage risk on behalf of our customers in the achievement of our Vision of providing thriving, diverse, healthy & safe communities that enhance quality of life.
+DHA recognises its responsibility to manage risk on behalf of our customers in the achievement of our Vision of providing thriving, diverse, healthy & safe communities that enhance the quality of life.